RunestoneInteractive/InstructorGuide/_sources/InstructorInterface/viewStudentActivity.rst

 * Loading a book page
 * Answering a multiple choice question
+* Answering a mixed-up code (Parsons) problem
 * Running code in an ActiveCode window
+* Editing code in an ActiveCode window
+* Playing a video

 The instructor interface lets you see summaries of some of these activities that may be useful to you.
 To get started, from the instructor interface, click on the *Student Progress* tab.

-Some elements of this tab are promising but not quite ready for prime time; they are on our agenda for future development.
+Some elements of this tab are promising, but not quite ready for prime time; they are on our agenda for future development.
 There are two elements, however, that may already be of some use to you.

 1. If you have assigned students to read a particular chapter prior to (or after) class, you can see at a glance what percentage of them have looked at each of the pages in a chapter.
 In the upper right hand corner, you can select a chapter.
 Then look at the left side.